zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadatavalidate-validatorinit-method.md

 ## <a name="parameters"></a>Parameter
  `dwModule`
- [in] Der Wert der [CorValidatorModuleType](../../../../docs/framework/unmanaged-api/metadata/corvalidatormoduletype-enumeration.md) -Enumeration, der den Typ des Moduls im aktuellen Metadatenbereich angibt.
+ [in] A value of the [CorValidatorModuleType](../../../../docs/framework/unmanaged-api/metadata/corvalidatormoduletype-enumeration.md) enumeration that specifies the type of the module in the current metadata scope.

  `pUnk`
- [in] Ein Zeiger auf ein [IUnknown](/cpp/atl/iunknown) Instanz, die als Funktionsrückruf für Validierungsfehler dient.
+ [in] A pointer to an [IUnknown](/cpp/atl/iunknown) instance that serves as a function callback for validation errors.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]